chiangsuanne/Return-Analysis/README.md

 # Case Study of Returned Items
 ## Introduction
-This project aims to analyze and address the issue of high return rates by identifying the root causes of returns and developing a Tableau dashboard for monitoring.

 ### Company Overview
 The Superstore is a leading retail company that offers a wide range of products to customers.
 With a significant online presence, the Superstore has been facing challenges related to a high number of returned orders, impacting customer satisfaction and operational efficiency.